tarkant/oh-my-weight/README.md

 # Contribute

 You can contribute, fork or do whatever you like.
 You can also submit issues and give me feedback so I can improve myself because I'm sure of only one thing: "A day is wasted if we don't learn a new thing".

+## How to get started?

+You'll have to install ionic if it's not already the case.
+You can check [the instructions over here](https://ccoenraets.github.io/ionic-tutorial/install-ionic.html).
+Once ionic & cordova installed, you can start the developement server with `npm start`.

+You might encounter an error with SASS loading, if it's the case, start by installing **node-sass** as following :

+`sudo npm install --save-dev`

+Then you can run `npm start` and you'll be greeted with the dev server.